kvsravindrareddy/open-weather-currentlocation/README.md

 Step 8 : CurrentWeatherRestController.java (This is rest controller contains all the Rest End points.

-Step 9 : Junit is in-progress ( 48.6% Code Covered and some of the test cases are failing)
+Step 9 : Junit is completed but failing few test cases. ( 60.1% Code Covered)

-Step 10 : UI may not be completed but trying to cover as much as possible
+Step 10 : Implemented Swagger API documenation for API's

 Step 11 : Application loggers are added